s3ql/s3ql/developer-notes/block_cache.md

 1. **SHA-256 hashing** in `upload_if_dirty()`: `await trio.to_thread.run_sync(sha256_fh, el)`
 2. **fsync** in `_get_entry()`: `await trio.to_thread.run_sync(os.fsync, tmpfh.fileno())`

 These are checkpoints — the calling task yields and other tasks can run while the thread executes.
-In the hashing case, the `CacheEntry` is already in `in_transit` with its `(inode, blockno)` lock held, so no other task can access or evict it.
+In the hashing case, the `CacheEntry` is already in `in_transit` with its `block_lock` held, so no other task can access or evict it.
 The thread only touches the entry's file handle (seeking and reading), not any shared Python data structures.
 See Section 8 for further thread safety analysis.

 ## 3. Synchronization Primitives